WeSuckLess/codeboxplus/README.md

 # codeboxplus
-o0johntam0o Codebox Plus v3 by WSL - runs on PHP8.4
+o0johntam0o Codebox Plus v3 by WSL - runs on PHPBB 3.3.15 and PHP8.4